 Out of the two channels, SMS is better for deliverability as messages are transmitted over a cellular network (mobile users don't need an internet connection to receive your content).

-Remember that both channels aren’t failsafe in terms of security.
-But there are steps you can take to protect your recipients’ data (and your business) from being subject to cybercriminal activities.
+Whether you choose WhatsApp or text message, remember that both channels aren't fail-safe in terms of security.
+But there are steps you can take to protect your recipients' data (and your business) from being subject to cybercriminal activities.

 Think SMS is the best option for your mobile marketing strategy?
 Get started sending SMS marketing with Messente.